Nicoleha/News/Readme.md

 ## App Specifications
 ### (SPECs)The following is what my program should handle:

-#### Example Intput :
-user enters first and last name
- ##### Output:
- user enters app but has to login

-#### Example Input :
-user inputs password and confirms it correctly
-#####  Output:
-user is now in the app and can start to create or generate password

-#### Example Input:
-user inputs password and confirms it wrongly
-##### Output
-user exit the app immediately

-#### Example Input:
-user chooses any short code, example: cp
-##### Output
-the user is directed to do what the short code executes, example:cp -create password

-### Bugs
-Since there is no database to support the app, once you exit or log out of a session you loose all the credentials and created user.
-You have to create a new user for every session.
-You can still use the default login but if you exit the app, you will still loose all the credentials you created.
 ## Technologies Used
 * Python
 * Git Hub